wirtes/neo4j-cyhper-demo-01/README.md

 Rough outline of steps:

  - **Setup a test Neo4j database.** Outside the scope of this demo, but I find that the free version of Neo4j Desktop works just fine.
+You can download Neo4j desktop for free here: [https://neo4j.com/download/](https://neo4j.com/download/)
  - Create source nodes in neo4j for person1 (Al).
  - Create a "golden" record that connects the source nodes for person1.
 It will look like this: